-Action-Action will range from suspension to recommendation for expulsion.
+Action- Will range from suspension to recommendation for expulsion.

-Offense- Disrespect to public/private property, littering or any conduct contrary to decent, polite, honorable, and/or honest standards.
+Offense-Disrespect to public/private property, vandalism, littering or any conduct contrary to decent, polite, honorable, and/or honest standards.

-Action- Action can range from parent contact, detention, school community service or suspension.
+Action- Can range from parent contact, detention, school community service, or suspension.